xtrm0/csd-blog/website/content/2022/quantum-physicists-method.md

 The physicist's method is a powerful framework for cost analysis that many a computer scientist will learn at some point in their undergraduate career.
-However, its high-level description leaves some practical gaps, especially around how to actually bookkeep the finer details, and these details become important when trying to build up the method from low-level program operations.
+However, its high-level description leaves some practical gaps, especially concerning how to actually bookkeep its finer details, and these details become important when trying to build a more explicit accounting framework.
-This post explains how to fill in these gaps to get the *quantum* physicist's method, a refinement of the physicist's method that is robust enough for automatic program analysis, as in my paper [here](https://dl.acm.org/doi/abs/10.1145/3473581).
+This post explains how to fill in these gaps with the *quantum* physicist's method, a refinement of the physicist's method that is robust enough for automatic program analysis, as in my paper [here](https://dl.acm.org/doi/abs/10.1145/3473581).
 (Quick disclaimer: There is no quantum computing in here, despite the name.)
-To do show this result, this post will first explain the classical physicist's method for algorithm analysis, then describe the difficulties it encounters in more fine-grained program analysis, and finally lay out the quantum physicist's method itself.
+To do explain the new bookkeeping devices of the quantum physicist's method, this post will first explain the classical physicist's method for algorithm analysis, then describe the difficulties it encounters when adapted to the domain of program analysis, and finally lay out the solution granted by bookkeeping with the quantum physicist's method.

 # The Classical Physicist's Method

 To make sense of the physicist's method (and the later refinements we'll make to it), it is